 Each day, a few employees at MakeMyTrip begin their work with a greeting from their AI colleague - Amber.
 She knows which employee is happy, which employee is disengaged and which employee is having a tough time with their manager.
 Through constant interactions, the chatbot Amber is helping bring the voice of employees to notice, enhancing their experience and making the work of HR easier.

 Amber is the product of people analytics startup inFeedo which was founded in 2013 by Tanmaya Jain.
 From 2013 to 2016, inFeedo was solving the HR challenges through other tools and solutions.
 It was in 2016 that Amber was born.

 From contemplating shutting down the company to building an AI bot

 The journey of Amber is rather interesting.
-It is the product of a month of rigorous work of Tanmaya Jain, CEO and Founder, inFeedo and his team.
+It is the product of a month of rigorous work of Tanmaya Jain, CEO and Founder, inFeedo and his Partner and Chief Product Officer, Varun Puri and their team.
 Three years into his startup, Tanmaya realized that he had reached nowhere near his initial dreams to create something fascinating for HR.
 In June 2016, after he hit rock bottom and thought of shutting down his company, he decided to give one last shot.